 With such big boots to fill, being the best selling and most popular golf balls in the world, what kind of upgrade can be deemed an upgrade?

-- Cost: For roughly $50 a dozen, the Pro V1, and Pro V1x are simply not a cheap investment.
+For roughly $50 a dozen, the Pro V1, and Pro V1x are simply not a cheap investment.
 Will their quality justify their costs?
 In our opinion, a definite yes.
-These two balls are among the most expensive balls on the market.

 Let us dig deeper to the key qualities of the Titleist Pro V1 and Titleist Pro V1x.
 Because they are, in essence, very similar to each other, we will discuss the similar values between them first.
 Later on below, we will discuss their key differences and which one might be more suitable for your playing style.